Marine initiatives planned for April 2025 – April 2027

 Consultations

 Consultations on most of the proposed regulations have been ongoing since 2020 through meetings of the Canadian Marine Advisory Council and National Recreational Boating Advisory Council.
-Online consultations for small vessel noise emissions and allowing the operation of propeller-driven surfboard-type vessels were held from March – to May 2022 on Transport Canada’s Let’s Talk Transportation website.
+Online consultations for proposed requirements related to small vessel engine noise emissions and propeller-driven surfboard-type vessels were held from March to May 2022 on Transport Canada’s Let’s Talk Transportationwebsite.
 A separate online consultation for proposed engine cut-off switch requirements was held from March to May 2023.
-In-person and online consultations on the possible inclusion of mandatory wear requirements are ongoing.
+Proposed criteria for potential mandatory wear requirements were also put forward for public review on Transport Canada’s Let’s Talk Transportation website from September to November 2024 and discussed with stakeholders through meetings of the Canadian Marine Advisory Council since 2019 and meetings of the Canada Safe Boating Council since 2020

-The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2025 for a 60-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in 2026 for a 60-day public comment period.

 Departmental contact information